rajdev0ps/rajdev0ps/README.md

 4. Internal Mutli-Cloud Inventory

      Created an internal website for cloud inventory management across AWS and Azure, providing real-time infrastructure insights accessible to both technical and non-technical users.
-     With further PowerAutomate we can added real-time inventory fetching feature and downloading customized inventoryy based on various filters/tags.
+With further integration of      PowerAutomate, added features include real-time inventory fetching and customized downloads based on various filters and tags.

      **Benefits**
-     - *This reduced devops team to logging each account and fetech inventory or get status of VMs*
+     - *Reduced the need for DevOps teams to log into each account to fetch inventory or get the status of VMs.*
-     - *Allow app teams to see and fetech current Inventory without devop team involvement*
+     - *Allowed application teams to view and fetch the current inventory without DevOps team involvement.*
-     - *This solutions was developed due to recent Microsoft Outage*
+     - *This solution was developed in response to a recent Microsoft outage.*

       ![Internal Mutli-Cloud Inventory](projects/cloud-migration/cloud-inventory.png)